Best Ever Wild Rice Stuffing is full of fall flavors like herbs, dried cranberries, and bacon. A delicious gluten free version of the classic!

 How to Make This Recipe

-Meanwhile, brown bacon in a large, 12″ skillet over medium heat then scoop the bacon into a bowl and set aside, reserving the bacon fat in the skillet.
+Meanwhile, brown chopped bacon in a large, 12″ skillet over medium heat then scoop the bacon into a bowl and set it aside, reserving the bacon fat in the skillet.

 Turn the heat up to medium-high then melt butter in the skillet and add chopped onion or shallot, mushrooms, and celery.
-Saute until the mushrooms have released their liquid and are starting to brown then season with dried thyme, salt, and pepper.
+Saute until the mushrooms have released their liquid, the liquid cooks off, and they begin to brown, then season with dried thyme, salt, and pepper.

 Stir well to combine, adding a splash of chicken broth if needed to loosen the stuffing up a bit.